moratodpg/imp_marl/pymarl/README.md

 ./run_test.sh experiment_name n_test_epsiode
 ```

-# Reproducing the results
+# Reproduce our results
 To reproduce the results in the paper, you need to train the agents with the `run.sh` file and specifying the seed.
 The seeds are available in the [logs file](plots/README.md) that you have to download.
-You just have to add `sedd=xxxxx` at the end of the python command in the `run.sh` file.
+You just have to add `seed=xxxxx` at the end of the python command in the `run.sh` file.